 Please note several important things:

-For the non-admit status, complete the Non-Admit Application and pay no application fees.
+For the non-degree seeking status, complete the Non-Degree Seeking Application and pay no application fees.
 This status allows you to take up to eight credit hours per term.
 The Online Office will process your application, register you in MIT 103 and/or BIO 200, and send you an email confirmation.

 Pay Your Tuition and Fees